2020 Annual Excellence Awards

 Nominations are free for current OEDA members.
 The nomination fee for non-members is $75 per entry (nominator and/or nominee must be an OEDA member to qualify for no entry fee).
 Non-members will be invoiced for the $75 fee per entry.

-A panel of no less than seven judges, comprised of past award winners and OEDA area directors, will evaluate each submission.
+A panel of no less than seven judges, comprised of past award winners, OEDA area directors, and Ohio CEDs, will evaluate each submission.
 To ensure fairness and objectivity, judges must recuse themselves from judging a category if they OR the organization by which they are employed are a participant in any of the submissions in that category.

 At the discretion of the judges, one or more finalist, honorable mentions or similar recognitions could be awarded in any of the award categories, but no such award must be given in any category.